mpeeples2008/ArchNetSci/_book/05-visualization.md

 for more details.</p>
 </div>

-Now let's look at all of the figures together.
+Now let"s look at all of the figures together.

 ![](images/Figure_6_3.jpg){width=100%}